Prospects for probing gravitational waves from primordial black hole binaries: GW interferometers

 The expected sensitivities of future GW observatories, in terms of the distance $d$ up to which the signal can be seen with ${\rm SNR}>8$, are shown in Fig.~\ref{fig:d8}.
-Since the observable binaries are expected to merge much faster than a Hubble time, $\tau \ll t_0$, we can approximate $R(t_0 + \tau) \approx R(t_0)$.
-The shape of the frequency distribution of sources is thus practically flat when $\tau \ll t_0$ and the observed distribution of sources~\eqref{eq:dNdf} will follow from the sensitivity of the experiment.
+Since the observable binaries, which by Fig.~\ref{fig:sensproj} are heavier than $10^{-6}\Msun$, are expected to merge much faster than a Hubble time, $\tau \ll t_0$, we can approximate $R(t_0 + \tau) \approx R(t_0)$.
+The shape of the frequency distribution of sources is thus practically flat when $\tau \ll t_0$ and the observed distribution of sources~\eqref{eq:dNdf} will follow the sensitivity of the experiment.
+However, any future experiments that would be sensitive to local binaries expected to coalesce in a time longer than a Hubble time might probe the shape of the coalescence time distribution, which follows an universal power law $R \propto (t+\tau)^{34/37}$ for PBH mergers.